mosesokemwa/strapi-codex/README.md

 - Install all dependencies ``yarn``
 - Install Docker or start docker daemons
 - Copy ``config/db.example.js`` to ``config/db.js`` (not necessary for local development)
+- graphql endpoint requires a jwt token, visit [the home page](http://localhost:3000) to get token.
+The token kis valid up to a week.

 To run the project locally, run the following command:
 On your terminal run: